wrightben/codeeval/Array Absurdity - RapLeaf (PHP).md

 **Input sample:**

 Your program should accept as its first argument a path to a filename.
 Each line in this file is one test case.
 Ignore all empty lines.
-Each line begins with the size of the array (n), a semicolon, and a comma-separated list of digits ranging from 0 to *n - 2*.

 > 5;0,1,2,3,0<br />
 20;0,1,10,3,2,4,5,7,6,8,11,9,15,12,13,4,16,18,17,14